 Ambulance Services in the U.K. formed after WW2 when an act of parliament was passed, The National Health Services Act 1946 which was set up to provide a health service to the whole of the U.K. It came into being on 5th July 1948 & lasted until it was replaced by The National Health Services Act 1977!!

 Initially ambulance staff were volunteers, The Milar Report of 1964 changed that, making a recommendation that patients be treated en route to hospital.
-Training Schools were set up & recruits were trained in basic 1st Aid & other extended skills in the use of oxygen, Entonox etc, the cap badge they wore was a laurel leaf!
+Training Schools were set up & recruits were trained in basic 1st Aid & other extended skills in the use of oxygen, Entonox etc, the cap badge they wore was a laurel leaf !

 This early post 1948 Nottinghamshire Ambulance Service cap badge is one of the two varieties, a red or blue enameled centre, this being the blue ring version.
 Manufactured by Firmin or Gaunts of London, the enamel centre attached to an economy issue standard home office star & secured with the correct brass thin pin!
 The badge itself is in great condition for its age, these are the 1st pattern post 1948 cap badges & this particular ambulance service cap badge resonates a few ambulance services who adopted the fire brigade style cap badge.
 At that time, many ambulance stations were attached to fire stations & wore similar uniforms.
 Some even had the title “ Fire & Ambulance Service “, Birmingham, Bath, Wolverhampton being a few.
 When the N.H.S took over control of ambulance services in 1974 it was similar to the Fire Service Reforms of that year, changing borough’s & county borough services into county services.

-Nottinghamshire Ambulance Service Early Cap Badge
+Nottinghamshire Ambulance Service 1948 To 1974 Cap Badge

 - Most cap badges changed at that period for both emergency services, the fire services adopting virtually a uniform “star & enamel centre” throughout, exceptions such as Tyne & Wear Metropolitan Fire Brigade who used a more elaborate star.
 The ambulance services followed suit & a uniform “cross & wreath” cap badge came into being.